Tips for keeping pets safe on movie and television sets

 Take the release of the second season of Hulu’s “Only Murders in the Building,” for example, where one of the main characters is an English Bulldog named Winnie.
 The pup was arguably one of the stars of the first season, and many viewers wondered what she would bring to season two.

 Winnie’s captivating performance might make you question what life is like for animal actors on set.
-I’m Dr. Kwane Stewart, a Fetch by The Dodo’s Veterinary Advisory Board member and the former national director of American Humane’s No Animals Were Harmed (NAWH) initiative.
+I’m Dr. Kwane Stewart, a Fetch’s Veterinary Advisory Board member and the former national director of American Humane’s No Animals Were Harmed (NAWH) initiative.

 NAWH’s mission is to ensure that working film animals are kept free of harm and stress and are provided exceptional welfare.
 So if you’re considering your pet's star-studded future, here’s what you should know about keeping them safe while working on film sets.